jserv/amacc/docs/IR.md

 IMM  11
 ADD
 ```

-These IR will be stored inside the stack.According to the stack execution mode LIFO (Last in First Out), these instructions will be executed sequentially from top to bottom by push and pop.
+These instructions will be stored inside the stack.
+According to the stack
+execution mode LIFO (Last in First Out), these instructions will be executed
+sequentially from top to bottom by push and pop.
 ```
 | IMM  10 | pop `IMM 10`
 | PSH     |-------------> | PSH   | pop `PSH`